Sauco-Apps/sauco-js/README.md

 # <a href="https://github.com/Sauco-Apps/sauco-js">Sauco-JS</a>

 Sauco JS is a JavaScript library for [Sauco - the cryptocurrency and blockchain application platform](https://github.com/Sauco-Apps/sauco).
 It allows developers to create offline transactions and broadcast them onto the network.
-It also allows developers to interact with the core Lisk API, for retrieval of collections and single records of data located on the Lisk blockchain.
-Its main benefit is that it does not require a locally installed Lisk node, and instead utilizes the existing peers on the network.
+It also allows developers to interact with the core Sauco API, for retrieval of collections and single records of data located on the Sauco blockchain.
+Its main benefit is that it does not require a locally installed Sauco node, and instead utilizes the existing peers on the network.
 It can be used from the client as a [browserify](http://browserify.org/) compiled module, or on the server as a standard Node.js module.

 [![Build Status](https://travis-ci.org/Sauco-Apps/sauco-js.svg?branch=development)](https://travis-ci.org/Sauco-Apps/sauco-js)
 [![Coverage Status](https://coveralls.io/repos/github/Sauco-Apps/sauco-js/badge.svg?branch=development)](https://coveralls.io/github/LiskHQ/lisk-js?branch=development)